Cholesterol, a fatlike substance, travels around in your bloodstream in high-density lipoproteins (HDL) and low-density lipoproteins (LDL):

-HDL is known as good cholesterol because it gobbles up cholesterol and takes it back to the liver for disposal.
+- HDL is known as “good cholesterol” because it picks up cholesterol and takes it back to the liver for disposal.

-LDL carries cholesterol around to the parts of your body that need it.
-It’s sometimes referred to as bad cholesterol.
-This is because if you have too much of it in your bloodstream, it can cling to the walls of your arteries, eventually clogging them up.
+- LDL carries cholesterol to the parts of your body that need it.
+It’s sometimes referred to as “bad cholesterol” because if you have too much of it in your bloodstream, it can cling to the walls of your arteries, eventually clogging them.

 Narrowed or blocked arteries can prevent blood from reaching your heart, brain, or other organs.
 This can lead to stroke, heart attack, or even heart failure.

 Your liver produces all the cholesterol you need.
-You can also get a lot of cholesterol from food.
+But you can also get a lot of cholesterol from food.

 In general, high levels of HDL and low levels of LDL help reduce the risk of heart disease.

 For decades, research has indicated that diet and cholesterol play a role in heart health.
 More recent research suggests that the connection may be more complex than has been thought.

 The association between cholesterol and heart disease

 The 2010 Dietary Guidelines for Americans specifically limited dietary cholesterol to no more than 300 milligrams per day.
 While the 2015–2020 Dietary Guidelines for Americans doesn’t include a specific limit, it still strongly recommends eating as little dietary cholesterol as possible.
 It mentions studies and trials that have produced strong evidence that healthy eating patterns that are low in dietary cholesterol can reduce the risk of heart disease in adults.

 An eight-week study published in 2016 stated that elevated LDL is an established risk factor for heart disease and that dietary fatty acids play a significant role in the development of heart disease.
 The researchers found that making minor dietary changes (in this case, replacing a few regularly eaten foods with better fat-quality alternatives) reduced cholesterol and could potentially reduce future risk of heart disease.